SCOTLAND & LONDON

 The afternoon will be spent at your leisure, why not visit, bustling Oxford Street, the heart of London shopping with more than 300 shops, designer outlets and landmark stores: here you can find some of the best shopping in London.
 Home to the legendary Selfridges, it also boasts a range of famous department stores.

-Day 08 : LondonSadly today is departure day, your driver will pick you up in plenty of time you transfer them to the airport, ready for their flight home.
+Day 08 : LondonSadly today is departure day.
+Your driver will pick you up in plenty of time to transfer you to the airport for your onward flight.

 Copyright 2019 - Khimji's House of Travel LLC.
 All Right Reserved.